mvaganov/self/RESUME.md

   - Agile and agile (small-a) development, favoring the small-a
   - Joy-of-discovery and character-building-pain-of-debugging are important
 * Faculty guide and mentor for game development clubs
-* Promoted from Adjunct to "Associate" Professor (full-time faculty) April 2008
+* Promoted from Adjunct to "Associate" Professor (full-time faculty) Apr.
+2008
-* Voluntarily adjusted to "Visiting Professor" (part-time faculty) August 2013
+* Voluntarily adjusted to "Visiting Professor" (part-time faculty) Aug.
+2013
 * Extra-curricular game programming workshops for students
 * Taught on-campus classes in Fremont and San Jose, and online classes
 * Advised local and national Deans while implementing new curricula